ElHadheqMind/LLM-DATA-Generator/README.md

 ### API Key Management

-AgentExtractorV1 uses a secure, client-side approach to API key management:
+LLM-DATA-Generator uses a secure, client-side approach to API key management:

 - **Browser Storage Only**: Keys stored in localStorage, never on the server
 - **No Persistence**: Keys don't persist after page refresh (intentional security feature)